ga-wdi-boston/wdi_3_rails_assessment_week_2_revised/README.md

 What line should I add to `config/routes.rb` to create a complete set of RESTful routes for a "bunnies" resource? resources :bunnies

+(RESTful routes is a design pattern that basically says how to design your URLs for a basic CRUD app- for example if you go to http://myapp.com/book/1 you can expect to see the show page for a single book, and http://myapp.com/books is for a list of all the books)
 ### Question 8

 According to standard Rails conventions, what directory and filename would the BunniesController be located in, starting from the root of the project?